hakonanes/nordif2hdf5/README.md

 # nordif2hdf5

-Write diffraction patterns in the NORDIF DAT-file to an HDF5-file.
-Two scripts are provided.
+Write diffraction patterns in the NORDIF DAT-file to an HDF5-file, and vice versa.
+Three scripts are provided.

 ### nordif2hdf5.py